Arun-Kumar-C-2003/yt-downloader/README.md

 yt-dlp: A YouTube video downloader to extract metadata and download content.

 FFmpeg: A tool to handle media files, such as converting audio and video formats.

+Under the MIT License - see the [LICENSE](LICENSE) file for details.